Asymptotic Behavior of Colored Jones polynomial and Turaev-Viro Invariant of figure eight knot: Introduction

 Finally we compare our result with \cite{HM04.1}.
-In \cite{HM04.1}, the growth rates of the colored Jones polynomial evaluated at $\exp ( 2\pi i r /N)$ is computed.
+Let $5/6 < r < 1$ be fixed.
+In \cite{HM04.1}, the growth rates of the $M$-th colored Jones polynomials evaluated at $\exp ( 2\pi i r /M)$ is computed (note that the $M$ here is the $N$ in \cite{HM04.1}).
 It depends on whether $r$ is irrational.
-The difference between rational and irrational $r$ is that for rational $r$, the equation $g(j)=0$, where
+The difference between rational and irrational $r$ is that for rational $r$, the equation $h_M(l) |_{q =\exp ( 2\pi i r /M) } =0$, where